 In addition, although the Montgomery County section has dirt and gravel shoulders over much of its length, the shoulder on one side is missing, rough or narrow at many points.
 There are also sections with no shoulders, such as just south of the bridge over River Rd, and just south of the bridge that passes over the Dalecarlia Reservoir grounds.

-The DC section has no shoulders in most places, and where it does, those shoulders are usually on just one side of the trail.
+The DC section has no shoulders in most places, and where it does, those shoulders are almost always on just one side of the trail.

 Coalition records report that the original cost to pave the Montgomery County section was about $50 per linear foot, while the section in Washington DC was about $25 per linear foot.
-That cost difference explains why the DC section is in poorer shape—it was paved with thinner asphalt that is more easily damaged.
+That cost difference explains why the DC section is in poorer shape—it was paved with a thinner base and asphalt, that is more easily damaged.

 The NPS has been working to resolve some more immediate serious trail problems, such as the recently completed repair work in the Palisades where the slopes both above and below the CCT had eroded due to rainwater runoff and threatened the integrity of the trail.